Send the link below via email or IMCopy

 Herpes is less treatable if the child is infected during pregnancy.
-A caesarean is required if the child is not infected by the mother's labor to prevent the disease.
+A caesarean is required if the child is not infected by the mother's blood to prevent the disease.

 Maternal Factors and Development

 Exercise is helpful but the type matters!
-Regular, moderate exercise causes increase birth weight (this is good).
+Regular, moderate exercise causes increased birth weight.
 Mothers who exercise a lot and it is high-intensity often deliver babies with lower birth weights.